ea-tel/detel-book/_chapters/chapters/methodologies/DBR.md

 Examples of research questions using the structure above are:

 * _What are the characteristics of an intervention for promoting academic research writing which will best support graduates in education in the proposal stage of their research?_ (Dowse & Howie, 2013)
-* _What are the characteristics of micro-scale chemistry curriculum materials so that they contribute to the implementation of effective practical work in chemistry teaching in Tanzania schools?_ (Mafumiko, Voogt, & van den Akker, 2013)
+* _What are the characteristics of microscale chemistry curriculum materials so that they contribute to the implementation of effective practical work in chemistry teaching in Tanzania schools?_ (Mafumiko, Voogt, & van den Akker, 2013)
 * _What are the characteristics of a digital resource for teaching and learning mathematics in secondary schools?_
 * _What are the characteristics of an online course aimed at enhancing second language acquisition in higher education?_